HankB-o-t/PyCode/README.md

 And That's it!

-yes, is very simple, but it works! (you can't save files :| but you can copy the code and paste it in another editor, or the notepad)
+yes, is very simple, but it works!